cruizba/can-you-handle-it-redis/README.md

 # Can you handle it Redis?

-Simple tool to check redis write and read massively.
-It will write, read and remove keys continuously.
+Simple tool to load test redis write/read/delete operations.
 Each goroutine will write and read a key, and then remove it.

 Just run it with the following command: